tapis-project/tutorials/jobs/hello.md

 generates a `jobId` for our job and returns a response.

 ## Submitting the Job
 First, we describe the job we want to execute.
-Enter the following into a Jupyter cell:
+Enter the following into a Jupyter notebook cell:
 ```python
 input_url = 'https://s3.amazonaws.com/cdn-origin-etr.akc.org/wp-content/uploads/2017/11/12231410/Labrador-Retriever-On-White-01.jpg'
 job = {